AllegroFox/standard-deviants/scratch/game-rules/rule-modules.md

 ## Competition Rules:

-#### Boggle Rules
+- Boggle Rules
-Answers found by more than one player are retroactively worth 0 points.
+  - Answers found by more than one player are retroactively worth 0 points.

-#### Originality Rewarded
+- Originality Rewarded
-Answers found the first time are worth more points for that player.
+  - Answers found the first time are worth more points for that player.
+- Popularity penalized
+  - Answer point value is divided evenly among those who guessed it.
+- Collaboration
+  - The room starts with a point pool that decreases towards zero as the timer runs down.
+The goal is for everyone to work together to exhaust the answer pool, and then everyone gets the points remaining in the point pool.